andrewrgoss/andrewrgoss.com/content/resources.md

 Great series of posts that will help you either learn or brush up on Java programming concepts in a simple and effective way.<br>
 <a href="https://medium.com/@madhupathy/a-beginners-guide-to-java-part-1-of-3-33edf47e47b4" target="_blank">medium.com/@madhupathy/guide-to-java</a>

+#### Learn Code The Hard Way
+Learn Code The Hard Way courses are an effective system for learning the basics of computer programming, designed specifically for complete beginners.<br>
+<a href="https://learncodethehardway.org" target="_blank">learncodethehardway.org</a>

 #### LeetCode
 Level up your coding skills and quickly land a job.
 This is a good place to expand your knowledge and get prepared for your next interview.<br>
 <a href="https://leetcode.com" target="_blank">leetcode.com</a>